Gifting is Not a Perk. It’s a strategy.

 - Only 47% of employees currently receive an anniversary gift

-This is a clear opportunity for CHROs to reduce attrition through a scalable, consistent strategy.
+This points to a clear opportunity for CHROs to make meaningful gifting part of a broader retention strategy.

 Performance & Productivity